slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On balance

 <!--
-> *"Life is a balance between holding on and letting go."
--- Rumi*
 > *"There are two approaches to improving yourself: 1) The self-improvement junkie.
 2) The self-improvement tourists."
 -- Mark Manson*